CONSUMER PRICE INDEX

 partly offset by

-- higher prices of fruits, fish and some other food products.
+- higher prices of fish, fruits, meat, trader’s rice and other food products ;

 Ministry of Finance and Economic Development